poetsgig/pg-featured-img/readme.txt

 [do_widget id=pg_featured_img-3]

-There are two wats to show featured image in posts and pages:
+There are two ways to show featured image in posts and pages:

 2.1 Add the do_widget code to your post or page PHP template files.
 2.2 Add the code directly inside the post, WP Admin dashboard > Posts > Edit Post; or you can also add in a page, WP Admin dashboard > Pages > Edit Page.
 Put the code wherever you want the featured image to be displayed.